jmettraux/aachen/src/pca__combat.md

 : _examples_: saying a few word, drawing out a readied object, reloading a bow from a readied quiver, etc.

 Instant Action (IA)
-: are simple and fast, and linked to traits and special powers;
+: are simple and fast, and linked to traits or special powers;
 : may be performed _out of turn_;
 : as many as the referee deems reasonable;
-: execution order is decided by the referee if many trigger at the same time.
+: execution order decided by referee if many trigger at the same time.

 <!-- RETURN -->